Cherry Blossoms in Tokyo 2025 - A Brief Guide to Hanami Culture & List of Popular Spots

 SUMIDA PARK

 This is one of the most famous cherry blossom viewing spots in Tokyo.
 The park has about a 1-kilometer row of trees along the Sumida river on the side of Taito-ku.
-There is also a park across the river in Sumida-ku where there is a Sakura Matsuri in April and a monthly antique market.
+There is also a park across the river in Sumida-ku where there is a Sakura Matsuri in April.

 Website: https://www.city.taito.lg.jp/event/kanko/sumidasakuramatsuri.html